Visual Inspection of Children

 8. Undress only one area at a time.

-9. Do not have the child undress in front of anyone other than the adult witness.
+9. Do not have the child undress in front of anyone other than the adult witness and DCFS staff.

 10. Do not have the child disrobe or rearrange clothing on a video call.
 If disrobing or rearranging of clothing is required, a face-to-face visit must take place within twenty-four (24) hours.
 If a child discloses a mark or bruise on a video call, the CSW should ask follow up questions to determine if a face-to-face visit is required.
 A referral for a Forensic Evaluation should be submitted to the Medical Hub.
 The Medical Hub will determine whether an exam should take place and the timing of the exam.